 Energy Efficiency Center

-The University of California, Davis established the Energy Efficiency Center (EEC) to accelerate energy efficiency innovation and to stimulate the transfer of the technology into the marketplace.
-The mission of the EEC is to support the development of energy efficiency solutions and to stimulate the transfer of the technology into the marketplace.
-The EEC is uniquely poised to make significant contributions to this effort by supporting and energizing activities and expertise already well established at UC Davis.
+The UC Davis Energy Efficiency Center aims to accelerate energy efficiency innovation and to stimulate the transfer of the technology into the marketplace.
+The center is uniquely poised to make significant contributions to this effort by supporting and energizing activities and expertise already well established at UC Davis.
+Read more >